MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">6.</td>
   <td class="tg-yw4l"> How Not to Summon a Demon Lord</td>
   <td class="tg-yw4l">When it comes to the fantasy MMORPG Cross Reverie, none can match the power of the Demon King Diablo.
-Possessing the game's rarest artifacts and an unrivaled player level, he overpowers all foolish enough to confront him</td>
+Possessing the game's rarest artefacts and an unrivalled player level, he overpowers all foolish enough to confront him</td>
   <td class="tg-yw4l"><a href="https://zoro.to/how-not-to-summon-a-demon-lord-3503?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>